Pendley stays on as BLM head

 William Perry Pendley will remain in charge of the Bureau of Land Management after the Interior Department took a different approach to extending Pendley’s time at the helm of the agency, possibly due to a pending lawsuit.

-Pendley has been serving as BLM acting director since last July, based on orders by Interior Secretary Bernhardt delegating the authority to run the agency to Pendley, and then repeatedly issuing orders extending that delegation.
-Pendley’s latest, month-long extension ran through today.
+Pendley has been serving as BLM acting director since last July, based on orders by Interior Secretary David Bernhardt delegating the authority to run the agency to Pendley, and then repeatedly issuing orders extending that delegation.
+Pendley’s latest, monthlong extension ran through Friday.

 Pendley’s official job with the agency is deputy director of policy and programs.
 President Trump never has nominated anyone to serve as BLM director, a nomination that would be subject to a U.S. Senate confirmation process.